anna099/hegel/introduction/2-preface.md

 philosophical view.
-In keeping with his anti-formalist view of philosophy as a developing *process*, Hegel is highly critical of this approach: 'No philosophical beginning could look worse than to begin with a definition as Spinoza does,' he remarks.[^38] We might also recall his dislike of the Romantic trend of resting knowledge upon one immediate foundation.
-In the *Phenomenology*'s preface, he explains his criticism:
+In keeping with his anti-formalist view of philosophy as a developing *process*, Hegel is highly critical of this approach: 'No philosophical beginning could look worse than to begin with a definition as Spinoza does,' he remarks.[^38] Of course, this is in keeping with his avoidance of the Romantic trend of resting knowledge upon one immediate foundation.
+In the *Phenomenology*'s Preface, he explains his criticism:

 > It is only as a science or as a *system* that knowing is actual and can be
 > given an exposition; and that any further so-called fundamental proposition or